Julia Rose Flaunts Underboob In Front Of A Magazine Stand On Instagram

-Julia Rose seems to be making strides with her Shag Mag venture, something that she’s been proud to share on her Instagram page recently.
-And in her newest post from today, the hottie flaunted her underboob in front of a magazine rack and caught the attention of many of her 4 million followers.
+Julia Rose seems to be making strides with her Shag Mag venture, and that’s something that she’s been proud to share on her Instagram page recently.
+And in her newest post from today, the model flaunted her underboob in front of a magazine rack and caught the attention of many of her 4 million followers.

 In the photo, Julia stood facing the camera straight-on with her hands by her sides.
 She glanced up to her right and parted her lips in a playful manner.

-The model rocked a white t-shirt with the magazine’s name branded in front in a yellow block.
-Julia upped the sex appeal by tugging the shirt up to reveal her underboob and a left a hint of her nipple showing.
+The hottie rocked a white T-shirt with her magazine’s name branded on a yellow block.
+She upped the sex appeal by rolling the shirt up to reveal her underboob, also leaving a hint of her nipple showing.
 She also wore a pair of high-waisted denim shorts that were heavily frayed at the hem.

 Julia wore her hair down in an off-center part and brushed pieces of her blond locks in front of her left shoulder.
-Her flirty makeup application included long lashes and super glossy lipstick.
+Her flirty makeup application included long lashes and super-glossy lipstick.

-Behind her by her left elbow was a copy of the newest edition of Shag Mag, something that she referred to in the caption.
+Behind her by her left elbow was a copy of the newest edition of Shag Mag, which she referred to in the caption.

-The post has received lots of love from her fans, who liked it over 336,900 times and left over 1,570 comments.
+The post has received lots of love from her fans, who liked it over 336,900 times and replied with more than 1,570 comments.

 Many people focused on raving about the bombshell’s good looks, although one fan comment received a ton of attention.